Cardiac MRI scan without general anaesthetic

-Your child's cardiologist may request a magnetic resonance imaging (MRI) scan at Great Ormond Street Hospital (GOSH) to find out more about the structure and function of your child's heart and blood vessels.
+Your child's cardiologist may request a magnetic resonance imaging (MRI) scan on their heart at Great Ormond Street Hospital (GOSH) so we can find out about its structure and how it is working.

 What is a cardiac MRI?